 There is a noticeable difference between levels one and two.
 Level two is really designed for steep grades or heavy trailers.
 The exhaust brake provides significant breaking on level two.
 Both provide a level of extra security and braking to ensure a safer driving experience while towing.

-For us, a quick install upgrade like this, that is cost effective, is a great “bang for the buck” upgrade.
+For us, a quick install upgrade like this, which is cost-effective, is a great “bang for the buck” upgrade.
 The icing on the cake is how quickly the entire thing is installed.
-While Young only took about 10 minutes, but we would say this is probably a 30-minute install.
+While Young only took about 10 minutes, we would say this is probably a 30-minute install for the average DIYer.